khushijaiswal27/Devops-Notes/Day05/README.md

 ### Day 5 - Linux Architecture & File System Hierarchy

-## Linux Commands Practice
-## Task
+## Task 4
-Today’s goal is to **build your Linux command confidence**.
+Today’s goal is to **practice Linux fundamentals with real commands**.

-You will create a cheat sheet of commands focused on:
+You will create a short practice note by actually running basic commands and capturing what you see:
-- Process management
-- File system
+- Check running processes
+- Inspect one systemd service
-- Networking troubleshooting
+- Capture a small troubleshooting flow

-This is the command toolkit you will reuse for years.
+This is hands-on.
+Keep it simple and focused on fundamentals.

 ---